Abhi-1U/texor/readme.md

     Please use absolute paths when working with texor/rebib !

-    The reason is that earlier texor used to work with relative paths by using setwd(), getwd() to handle working directories.
+    The reason is that earlier rebib used to work with relative paths by using setwd(), getwd() to handle working directories.
 However this was not an ideal method to handle paths and working on files.